My favorite thing about living in China was the food. A less appealing aspect of this was the inevitable trip to supermarkets.

 - Shopping carts are much smaller than in the US, and the aisles are usually more narrow.

 - Going to a major supermarket on the weekend is a horrible experience; it’s just like going to a mall a couple days before Christmas.

 - Small grocery stores are usually good for produce that you plan on eating within the next two days (similar to the ones in the US).

 - Products you really like purchasing aren’t guaranteed to be on the shelf the following week.
 Stock up if you can.

-- Convenience stores like 7-11 are plentiful.
+- Convenience stores like 7-11 or their Chinese equivalent are plentiful.
 They’re great for a quick beer and a snack, which makes walking around town even better.
 They’ll even open the beer bottle for you.